 Team: Pascal Lavoie (PI), Suzanne Vercauteren (Co-PI), Jefferson Terry (Co-PI), Soren Gantt (Co-I), Wendy Robinson (Co-I), Alexander Beristain (Co-I), Ruth Grunau (Co-I), Rajavel Elango (Co-I)

 Summary: In Canada, 8% of infants are born premature, before 37 weeks of gestation (40,000 infants per year).
 These infants suffer increased medical complications at birth with life-long health consequences.
 Health research is essential to discover new treatments for these problems.
 Biobanks are crucial to provide researchers with biological materials (e.g. human cells and tissues) to model disease process and the effect of new treatments without imposing a health risk to patients.
 The purpose of this project is to consolidate the BC Women’s Hospital (BCWH) Preemie Biobank initiative, the first Biobank in Canada dedicated to the collection of biological cord blood and placental tissues for research related to preterm birth and health problems in premature babies.
 Our main objective is to seek parents’ opinions and involvement into directing the process and priorities of the Biobank.
 The results of this study will also provide guidance on how to improve the acquisition of high quality biological specimens for innovative research, from the perspective of health providers.
 In the long-term, we hope that this study will enhance our ability to positively impact the health of premature babies through discovery research.

-Cindy K. Barha, Postdoctoral Fellow, Department of Physical Therapy, University of British Columbia
+Dr. Cindy K. Barha, Postdoctoral Fellow, Department of Physical Therapy, University of British Columbia

 Team: Cindy K. Barha (PI), Liisa Galea (Co-I), Teresa Liu-Ambrose (Co-I), Rachel Crockett (Co-I)